 Advocating For Child Abuse Victims

 For one member of staff, supporting these vulnerable children directly has become a life choice.
-Roxann Navarra, a paralegal at Weinberger Divorce & Family Law Group’s Mount Laurel office in South Jersey has applied to become a volunteer for Court Appointed Special Advocates (CASA).
+Roxann Navarra, a paralegal at Weinberger Divorce & Family Law Group, LLC’s Mount Laurel office in South Jersey has applied to become a volunteer for Court Appointed Special Advocates (CASA).
 CASA recruits and trains community volunteers to be a voice in court for children removed from their homes due to abuse and/or neglect.
 These advocates speak up for abused or neglected children in the court and child welfare systems, making sure they are safe and well cared for and are in safe and nurturing homes.
 CASA programs operate in all 21 counties in New Jersey and more than 1,800 CASA volunteers served over 3,000 children last year.

 We had a chance to catch up with Roxann regarding her upcoming opportunity as a CASA volunteer.
 Roxann let us in on the process, telling us that she is anticipating being sworn in as a volunteer in the next few weeks after she completes her 20 hours of training.
 Roxanne understands the contribution CASA volunteers make and is looking forward to helping ensure that children receive the proper care and programs that are available to them.
 “CASA volunteers stay with the children until they are permanently placed.
 Their foster parents may change, their counselors, doctors and judges may change, but the CASA volunteer is their constant.”